Introduction: Light Bulb Indicator

 I used two Soviet diodes and one 100 uF bipolar capacitor because I did not have a 1000 uF bipolar capacitor.

-The white wire gives the user an option of bypassing the capacitor that will definitely reduce the potential voltage across the light bulb.
+The white wire gives the user an option of bypassing the capacitor because the capacitor will definitely reduce the potential voltage across the light bulb.
 The capacitor is used to remove a possible DC voltage from the source.

 Step 4: Testing

 My signal generator could not drive even one light bulb.
 It could not produce sufficient current (0.3 A) and the light bulbs were dim.
-I am thinking of buying a Class D amplifier.
+I am thinking of buying a Class D or Class B power amplifier.
 A USB Class D amplifier will have poor current output.
-Thus I will need a mains powered Class D amplifier.
+Thus I will need a mains-powered Class D or Class B power amplifier.

 Participated in the